apple1417/blcmm-parsing/blimp/Readme.md

         may only happen once.
 Multiple nested `description` categories are allowed, but conforming BLIMP parsers must only recurse into the first.
       - If not, end parsing.
+    - If node is a `comment` tag.
+      - If the comment starts with `say`, or `exec`, end parsing.
-    - If node is a `comment` tag, add the tag contents to the extracted comment list exactly as is, preserving whitespace, *and* make sure to add a line seperator if the implementation requires one (since the comment contents won't have one naturally). implementation stores comments
+      - Otherwise, add the tag contents to the extracted comment list exactly as is, preserving whitespace, *and* make sure to add a line seperator if the implementation requires one (since the comment contents won't have one naturally).
     - Otherwise, end parsing.

    Running out of child nodes without having ended parsing is considered undefined behavior.